UniversalDependencies/docs/_la/dep/iobj.md

 * *flagito* 'I demand urgently'
 * *rogo* 'I ask',

-and some of their derivations like *edoceo* 'I teach thouroughly' or *interrogo* 'I inquire'.
-There are other sparse attestations of verbs taking two objects, but some of them might be spurious, while they are generally strongly constrained anyway (see below).
+and some of their derivates like *edoceo* 'I teach thouroughly' or *interrogo* 'I inquire'.
+There are other sparse attestations of verbs taking two objects, but some of them might be spurious, while they are generally strongly constrained in their realisation anyway (see below).

 The Latin language is typologically peculiar in that the class of its neutrally aligned ditransitive verbs does not include *do* 'I give' and similar terms, which invariably follow an indirective alignment, i.e. the recipient is expressed as an oblique argument, most often a bare nominal in the [dative](la-feat/Case) case, while the theme is expressed as the core object.
-There are also verbs like *dono* 'I give as a present' with a secundative alignment, i.e. the recipient is expressed as the core object, while the theme is oblique. e.g. in the [ablative](la-feat/Case) case (where we can see an instrumental nuance).
+There are also verbs like *dono* 'I give as a present' with a secundative alignment, i.e. the recipient is expressed as the core object, while the theme is oblique, e.g. in the [ablative](la-feat/Case) case (where we can see an instrumental nuance).
 It seems so that Latin's neutrally aligned ditransitive verbs are restricted to those with a "maximal" asymmetry between the recipient and theme arguments: *doceo* is protoypical in this sense, since the recipient will almost invariably be an animate, specific referent, while the theme an inanimate, usually abstract entity; *celo* shares similar features as a verb of dispossession; *rogo*, *flagito* and *posco* might be regarded almost as opposites of 'give'-verbs where transitivity is high with respect to the theme, which is also mostly an abstract referent (often expressed as a [complement clause](la-dep/ccomp)) as opposed to the usually animate and specific recipient, and, further, we notice that *flagito* and *posco* both originally represent derived forms (respectively [diminutive](la-feat/Degree)/frequentative and [inchoative](la-feat/Aspect)) which give them a nuance of "urgence" and thus possibly heightened transitivity.
 All of these verbs also present indirective or secundative constructions, some of which can be seen as cases of lexical splits (e.g. *doceo aliquem **de** aliqua re* 'I inform someone **about** something', instead of 'I teach').
 Conversely, other verbs of asking like *peto* 'I ask (to get something)' and *quaero* 'I ask (to know something)' are always indirectively aligned, possibly because the spatial analogy is stronger for them, as substantiated by the recipient being introduced by the prepositions *ab* or *ex* 'from', and not by the dative case as for *do*.

 ~~~ sdparse